Frequently Asked Yoga Questions

 What should I wear and bring with me?

 Please bring a mat (or let me know if you need to borrow one).
 It is best to wear loose, comfortable clothing (sports gear not necessary) & we practise in bare feet.
 Please bring socks and a blanket to keep you warm during relaxation.

 What about pregnant and post-natal women?

 If you are pregnant, please contact me to discuss whether these classes are suitable for you.
 This will depend on your Yoga experience & where you are in your pregnancy.
 The Wednesday morning class is the most gentle so may be a good place to start.
 Classes are small enough for individual attention to be given.

 Is Yoga religious?

 No, Yoga is a practice of self-discovery.
 People of any religion & none can benefit from Yoga.
 You can choose to practice Yoga simply for physical fitness & relaxation.
 However you may find your spiritual awareness & sense of connection grows as your practice deepens.
-As Yoga has ancient Indian roots, you may find some Sanskrit terms being used but I will explain these.
+As Yoga has ancient Indian roots, you may sometimes find some Sanskrit terms being used but I will explain these.